Master2022E/OnionRTC-experiment/Deployment/Ansible/Readme.md

 ## SSH setup

-The were accessible through password base authentication it can be disabled across all the clients with the following command.
+The client servers are by default accessible through password base authentication, but it can be disabled across all the clients with the following command.

 ```shell
 ansible-playbook playbooks/setupSecureSSH.yaml